 What should I consider when social networking?

-Whether you are using a networking site, internet dating or just chatting on a messageboard, the chances are you are putting personal information online.
-Once it’s out there, you may not be able to control what happens to it.
+Whether you are using a social networking site, internet dating site or just chatting on a messageboard or forum, the chances are you are putting personal information online.
+Once it’s out there, you will not be able to control what happens to it.
 This could pose a risk to your privacy or even your personal safety.

-So before you create a profile, post a picture or tell the online world what you’re doing, think about how to make sure you’re safe online.
+So before you create a profile, post a picture or tell the online world what you’re doing, think about how to make sure you’re safe.

 When posting information online it’s also worth thinking about who might see it apart from your intended audience – would the things you write or the pictures you post cause embarrassment in real life?
 How would you feel if your current or potential employer saw what you posted?